SharePoint/sp-dev-docs/docs/solution-guidance/yammer-integration-sharepoint-add-in.md

 ---
-title: Yammer integration in the SharePoint add-in model ms.date: 11/03/2017
+title: Yammer integration in the SharePoint Add-in model ms.date: 11/03/2017
 ---
-Yammer integration in the SharePoint add-in model
+Yammer integration in the SharePoint Add-in model
 =================================================

 Summary